 The 8″ action figures were the bedrock of Mego’s Super Hero line, but no self-respecting hero would be caught dead without a killer vehicle and a secret fortress.
 Mego obliged the super ones with everything from the Bat vehicle trilogy – Batmobile, Batcycle, Batcopter—to playsets like the Superman Adventure Set and Hall of Justice.

-Even Captain America and Spider-Man got into the vehicle business, manning the shield-shooting Captain Americar and the Amazing Spider-Car, complete with rear-mounted Web Trap.
+Even Captain America and Spider-Man got into the vehicle business, manning the shield-shooting Captain America and the Amazing Spider-Car, complete with rear-mounted Web Trap.

-When true-to-the-comics vehicles ran out, Mego simply invented new ones: three-wheeled wonders like the Robin-Shuttle, Hulk-Explorer and Spider-Mobile; the programmable Bat-Machine and Spider-Machine; and even a set of vans like the Jokermobile (they gave him a license?) and the Hulk Van (they gave him a license?!).
+When true-to-the-comics vehicles ran out, Mego simply invented new ones: three-wheeled wonders like the Robin-Shuttle, Hulk-Explorer and Spider-Mobile; the programmable Bat-Machine and Spider-Machine; and even a set of vans like the Jokermobile (they gave him a licence?) and the Hulk Van (they gave him a licence?!).

 Aside from the 8″ figures, Mego also took its superhero licenses into several other forms: 5″ ‘Bend ‘n Flex’, large-size 12″ figures (including some with magnetic hands and feet), cuddly Super Softies (and Talking Super Softies), limited edition die-cast figures, and a Stretch Armstrong-like line of Elastic Super Heroes.